Home Tags Golden Age

 Though it's the least memorable of the four PPVs held that year, WWF Survivor Series 1992 was a really entertaining show.

-WWF SummerSlam 1992 is an unforgettable entry for the annual summer series.
+WWF SummerSlam 1992 is an unforgettable entry for the annual summer series., with one of the most famous main events in company history.

-WWF WrestleMania VIII remains one of the best, if not the best, WM shows of the Hogan years.
+WWF WrestleMania VIII remains one of the best, if not the best, WM shows of the Hogan years, with some epic matches and a legendary return.

 WWF This Tuesday In Texas 1991 ended up being a sleeper contender for the company's best supershow of the year.

-WWF Survivor Series 1991 was a rather odd night for the company.
+WWF Survivor Series 1991 was a rather odd night for the company, with a hodge-podge line-up and some baffling booking decisions.

-WWF SummerSlam 1991 is an absolute nostalgia trip of the highest entertainment value.
+WWF SummerSlam 1991 is an absolute nostalgia trip of the highest entertainment value in the Golden Era with lots of colourful characters.

-WWF WrestleMania VII offers plenty of warm nostalgia, particularly when it comes to Ultimate Warrior vs. Randy Savage.
+WWF WrestleMania VII offers plenty of warm nostalgia, particularly when it comes to the match pitting Ultimate Warrior against Randy Savage.

-Overall, WWF Survivor Series 1990 was an interesting and certainly historic show.
+Overall, WWF Survivor Series 1990 was an interesting and historic show.
+Two debuts took place, with The Undertaker's arrival being legendary.

 With only one really good match and some strange match lay-outs elsewhere, WWF SummerSlam 1990 is an odd event to say the least.

-WWF Royal Rumble 1990 might have a bumpy under-card, but it ends with one of the greatest Rumble matches ever.
+WWF Royal Rumble 1990 might have a bumpy under-card, but it ends with one of the greatest Royal Rumble matches of all-time.

-WWF Survivor Series 1989 represents the Golden Age at its most colourful, star-studded and exciting.
+WWF Survivor Series 1989 is a show that really does represent the Golden Age at its most colourful, star-studded and exciting.

-On the whole, WWF Royal Rumble 1989 is a one-match show, and no prizes for guessing which bout that was.
+On the whole, WWF Royal Rumble 1989 is a one-match show, and no prizes for guessing which bout that was: the Royal Rumble match itself.

-WWF WrestleMania IV ended on a high, but it was a real drag getting there.
+WWF WrestleMania IV ends on a high, but it's a drag getting there.
+So while it offers nostalgia, it's one of the weakest WrestleManias ever.

-Summing this up, WWF SummerSlam 1988 is a bit of a stumbling start for the summer spectacular.
+Summing this up, WWF SummerSlam 1988 is a bit of a stumbling start for the summer spectacular with a few gems amongst some dull content.